drakebrian/symphony-homekit/README.md

 # symphony-homekit
-Adds WaterFurnace Symphony room temperature and humidity to HomeKit
+Adds WaterFurnace Symphony temperature and humidity to HomeKit

 ![Figure 1](fig-1.jpg)
 *Accessory as seen in Home app*